opportus/object-mapper/README.md

 The more the *root* system (say an application) has independent layers, the more it has
 [data representations](https://guides.library.ucla.edu/c.php?g=180580&p=1191498),
-the more it has to transform data from one representation to another.
+the more it has to map data from one representation to another.

-Think for exemple of the Clean Architecture:
+Think for example of the Clean Architecture:

-- Controller transforms its (POST) request representation to its corresponding interactor/usecase request representation
+- Controller maps its (POST) request representation to its corresponding interactor/usecase request representation
-- Interactor transforms its usecase request representation to its corresponding domain entity representation
+- Interactor maps its usecase request representation to its corresponding domain entity representation
-- Entity gateway transforms its domain entity representation to its corresponding persistence representation, and vice-versa
+- Entity gateway maps its domain entity representation to its corresponding persistence representation, and vice-versa
-- Presenter transforms its domain entity representation to its corresponding view representation
+- Presenter maps its domain entity representation to its corresponding view representation

 Each of these layers' essence is to map data based on the logic they are composed of.
-This logic is what is called the *flow of control* (over data).
+This logic is what we can calle the *flow of control* over data.

-Reffering to our example...
+Referring to our example...
 This flow of control is defined by the *path finder*.
-These flowed controls are our *check points*.
+These controls are our *check points*.
 The `ObjectMapper` service is nothing but that concrete layered system.
 Such layered OOP system is an *object mapper*.